a-weinert/a-weinert.github.io/_posts/2022-03-10-boschPMFrepair.md

 The [German post](boschPMFrepair_de.html "Sorry no full Engish text") describes a repair &ndash; or modification to be precise &ndash; solving the problem.
-Sorry for having no English version; my tool time English is to poor.
+Sorry for having no English version; my tool time English is too poor.
 Even when understanding quite few of the
 [German text](boschPMFrepair_de.html) the pictures might, hopefully, be self explaining.